PythWare/Dynasty-Warriors-2-Visual-Guider/README.md

 I decided to make Visual Guider a single file instead of a package release (having multiple python files within a folder for those who aren't aware), i'm not changing that.
 The code is clean and well organized.

-# Upcoming Features Section
+# Current Version Section

-Master list modding (affects what models and movesets are allowed for each stage)
+Master list modding (affects what models, movesets, army colors are allowed for each stage) is now implemented.
+I suggest joining the musou warriors discord server for any questions regarding this.

 <img width="1271" height="785" alt="z7" src="https://github.com/user-attachments/assets/164fdfd0-d15a-4092-9c8a-c7ba5d2d5950" />=